PCA Case No. 2023-69: Questioning the Award’s Integrity (Open Letter)

 The letter below was sent to the Arbitral Tribunal in PCA Case No. 2023-69 and the World Bank, demonstrating with evidence that the rendered award is fundamentally flawed, egregiously misinterprets New York law, and is tainted by clear and manifest bias.
-The award appears to have been issued with the singular objective of safeguarding the World Bank’s interests.
+The award appears to have been issued with the singular objective of safeguarding the World Bank.
 The serious concerns outlined cast doubt on the integrity of this arbitration and raise significant questions about the credibility of any future arbitrations involving the World Bank.

 Despite grave allegations of a miscarriage of justice and favouring the World Bank in contravention of both the law and the merits of the case – alleging that the award is patently corrupt – the Tribunal has not responded, seemingly due to its inability to refute the accuracy of the allegations and statements contained in the letter below.

 UNICON believes that Mr Grant Hanessian dissented from the majority regarding the award.
 It is UNICON’s understanding that, driven by his high regard for justice, Mr Hanessian chose to withdraw his dissent in order to include an order requiring the World Bank to bear its full legal costs and to contribute 50% towards the Tribunal’s costs.
 UNICON believes that Mr Hanessian’s decision was guided by his ethical commitment to preventing an improper order whereby an innocent party [Unicon] would otherwise be compelled to remunerate a wrongdoer [World Bank].
-UNICON wishes to express its utmost respect for Mr Hanessian’s dedication to justice and fairness, and to ensure that no undeserved shadow is cast upon him.

 _____________________